James J. O'Brien, Chairman and Chief Executive Officer

 Immediately prior to joining Ashland, Esler served as senior director of compensation, benefits and HRIS for PepsiCo Food Systems.
 She held various HR leadership roles within the PepsiCo organization starting in1990.
 Esler has also been employed as a compensation consultant with Mercer and started her working career at Dow Chemical as an HR specialist.

 A native of Pittsburgh, Pa., Esler is a graduate of Miami University, Oxford, Ohio, and earned her master's degree in business administration from the Weatherhead School of Management at Case Western Reserve University, Cleveland, Ohio.
 She currently serves on the board of trustees of the Cincinnati Museum Center and on the advisory board of the Cincinnati Children's Museum.
 She also serves on the steering committee of SOAR, a women's leadership organization.

-Luis Fernandez-Moreno, Vice President and President, Ashland Water Technologies
+Luis Fernandez-Moreno, Senior Vice President and President, Ashland Specialty Ingredients